 You've been lucky to live in several regions of France.
 Is there another you'd like to try?

 I was born and raised in Laon (45 kms from Reims) — and then I moved as soon as I could, and often!
 I attended the University of Strasbourg, and spent seasons in the Vosges Mountains, Chamonix, and Quiberon.
 From there I moved to St-Brieuc, Megève, and then to work with hotel barges in Paris and Burgundy, where I lived with my wife and two children before moving to Brittany.

 If I had to move now, it might be to the area of Perpignan in the south.
 It's close to the Mediterranean, to the Pyrenees ski resorts, and to Spain where my family originally came from.
 Houses are still affordable and the weather is great.

 If an American can visit just one region in France, besides Paris, what would you recommend?

 Brittany!
 Because it's out of the way, the region is not often included in tours.
 But it has marvels to offer culturally as well as geographically.

 You guide Rick Steves' tours in France for several months each year.
 What do you do the rest of the time?

-What Patrick won't tell you — here's how his tour alums rave about him:
+What Patrick won't tell you…but his tour members will:

 "Patrick Vidal was wonderful!
 He was the perfect guide full of boundless energy, able to troubleshoot situations in a flash, and filled with stories and anecdotes about every place we visited.
 When the Louvre's opening was delayed because of a union issue, he simply gathered us all together for a great little walking tour of the environs around the Place de la Bastille.
 Without this little diversion, I would never have seen the gorgeous Place des Vosges."